How to Prepare

 We do not require proof of vaccine and masking is optional.
 Anyone who exhibits cold symptoms (such as coughing or sneezing) is strongly encouraged to use a mask in public spaces.
 Masking is welcome in all spaces.
 Please bring your own supply.

 A negative COVID test result is not required, however self-testing is strongly encouraged prior to arrival on opening-day, mandatory if symptomatic, and if you become symptomatic while on retreat.

-We do have tests onsite.
-Anyone who tests positive must leave the retreat.
+We have tests onsite, and anyone who tests positive must leave the retreat.
 Our decision to no longer require testing is in alignment with other retreat centers and in consideration of CDC guidance which states that testing is appropriate when individuals show symptoms of COVID.

 -